HydrArgum/hydrargum.github.io/README.md

 Wello Horld :)

 fast_notes

 - [ ]   How can I connect my current netbeans project to a specific repo of mine?
+- [X]   First, I have to find settings of git connection options in NetBeans.
+Menu "Team" / "Repository browser"